-The NHL paused the regular season March 12 due to concerns surrounding the coronavirus and its remaining 189 games will not be completed.
+The NHL paused the regular season March 12 due to concerns surrounding the coronavirus and its remaining 189 games were not be completed.
 The 12 qualifying teams from the Eastern and Western conferences were determined by points percentage as of that date.
 Seven teams did not qualify.

 "I want to make clear that the health and safety of our players, coaches, essential support staff and our communities are paramount," Commissioner Gary Bettman said when announcing the Return to Play Plan.
 "While nothing is without risk, ensuring health and safety has been central to all of our planning so far and will remain so.